darklang/docs/docs/walk-throughs/react-app.md

 the left side bar, and rename it.
 We can also choose other parameters.
 In this case, I’ve chosen phone numbers and Slack IDs to send texts and DMs.

-Datastores in Dark are key-value based, not relational.
+Datastores in Darklang are key-value based, not relational.
 This tutorial will include step by step instructions, but more information on datastores is available [here](/discussion/dark-backend-components.md#persistent-datastores).